jdevfullstack-tutorials/what-is-github/README.md

 `fork` - a copy of a repository.
 Changes can be made without affecting the original repository.
-A pull requrest should be created so that changes can be merged.
+A pull request should be created so that changes can be merged.
-A pull request can be simply not merged in main branch as the active developers has the full control.
+A pull request can be simply not merged in the main branch as the active developers have the full control.

 `pull request` - a request for the author/s of a repo to have the proposed change/s